This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 White marble surface filed with ingredients needed to prepare chocolate chip banana bread including bananas and chocolate chips.

-1. Prepare the batter.
-Using a stand or hand mixer, incorporate the butter and brown sugar.
+Step 1: Prepare the batter – Using a stand or hand mixer, incorporate the butter and brown sugar.
 Once combined, mix in the eggs one at a time.

-1. Add the wet ingredients.
-Using a fork, roughly mash the bananas.
+Step 2: Add the wet ingredients – Using a fork, roughly mash the bananas.
 Mix into the batter along with the Greek yogurt and vanilla extract.

-1. Mix in the dry ingredients.
-Add the flour to the batter.
+Step 3: Mix in the dry ingredients – Add the flour to the batter.
 Add in the salt and baking soda.
-Mix until the flour is incorporated.
+Mix until the flour incorporates.
 Fold in the chocolate chips.

-1. Bake the bread.
-Distribute the batter evenly into a 9×5 loaf pan.
+Step 4: Bake the bread – Distribute the batter evenly into an 8 ½ x 4 ½-inch loaf pan.
 If a strong top crack is desired, run a knife lengthwise through the batter.
-Place the bread into a preheated 350°F oven for 60 to 65 minutes, or until a skewer or toothpick can be inserted and removed without any batter sticking.
-After baking, let cool for 10-15 in the pan.
+Place the bread into a preheated 350°F oven for 60-65 minutes, or until an inserted skewer or toothpick removes without any batter sticking.
+After baking, let cool for 10-15 minutes in the pan.
 Remove from the pan and allow to cool fully before serving.

 • Get an accurate measurement of the bananas.
-Mashing them and using a measuring cup before adding them to the batter will ensure the proper amount is used.
+Mash them and use a measuring cup before adding them to the batter.
 This helps contribute to the correct amount of sweetness and moisture.

 • Be mindful when baking with flour.
 When measuring, don’t pack it into the measuring cup.
 Instead, gently sift it into the cup using a scoop.
 This gives you a proper measurement.

-• When it comes to mixing the dry ingredients into the batter, mix just until it’s incorporated.
-Overmixing can make the batter coarse and dry.
+• Mix the dry ingredients until just incorporated.
+Over-mixing can make the batter coarse and dry.

-• Use a parchment sling for easy removal once the bread is finished baking.
+• Use a parchment sling for easy removal.
 Place a piece of parchment paper along the bottom and long sides of the pan.
-Metal clips can be used on the top edges to keep it in place.
-Once the bread has been baked, simply pull the ends up to remove from the pan.
+Use metal clips on the top edges to keep it in place.
+Once the bread has baked, simply pull the ends up to remove from the pan.

 Loaf of chocolate chip banana bread resting on wooden cutting board on white marble surface with white coffee cup.